 Before I came to my current church, they had been on a 15-year plateau followed by a near-death experience due to a leadership conflict.
 What was left was a building with about 100 seats, four Sunday school rooms and an average attendance of about 35.
 It was a real fixer-upper if you know what I mean.

 I started as a bi-vocational pastor, which they really liked since they couldn’t actually afford a full-time pastor.
 I had a head full of dreams and a heart burning to make a difference.
 The only things I lacked were skill and knowledge!
 Ours is not a story of overnight success.
 We didn’t rocket to thousands by dressing cool and throwing in a band.
 We were a very traditional congregation that longed to see God come to life in our church.
 The only problem was, we didn’t know how to do this.

-As I reflect back and try to understand how our church was transformed I never land on any specific programs, strategies or methods that were the secret.
+As I reflect back and try to understand how our church was transformed, I never land on any specific programs, strategies or methods that were the secret.
 I have found that it was a culmination of several factors over time.
-For what it’s worth, here’s a few of my suggestions for resurrecting a plateaued or dying church:
+For what it’s worth, here are a few of my suggestions for resurrecting a plateaued or dying church:

-The second thing I did was I loaded up a van with my core leaders (there were about 12) and took them to a one day seminar on “The Purpose Driven Church.”
+The second thing I did: I loaded up a van with my core leaders (there were about 12) and took them to a one-day seminar on “The Purpose Driven Church.”
 We felt like we were drinking from a fire hydrant, but at least the water was refreshing!
 We huddled up right after the seminar and I told them, “I don’t know how to do everything we just heard in that seminar, but I’m willing to give my life to learn it.
 Who’s with me?”
 They unanimously agreed to do whatever it takes to become a healthy reaching church.

 photo credit: smkybear